LSEG-API-Samples/Example.RKD.Python.HTTPJSON/README.md

 - trkd_quote.py: An example application that shows how to subscribe (all fields and specific fields) the Quote data from TRKD service
 - trkd_newsheadline.py: An example application that shows how to subscribe the News Headline data from TRKD service
 - trkd_newsstory.py: An example application that shows how to subscribe the News Story data from TRKD service
+- trkd_intraday.py: An example application that shows how to subscribe the Intraday Time-series data from TRKD service
+- trkd_interday.py: An example application that shows how to subscribe the Interday Time-series data from TRKD service

 #prerequisite